-As stated in (1), since the appointment of a person responsible for handling personal data is listed as one example of organisational safety control measures in the PPC Guidelines, it is the prevailing practice in Japan for a business operator to appoint the responsible person whose tasks or roles are similar to that of a data protection officer in many other jurisdictions.
+Since the appointment of a person responsible for handling personal data is listed as one example of organisational security control measures in the PPC guidelines, it is the prevailing practice in Japan for a business operator to appoint a responsible person whose tasks or roles are similar to that of a data protection officer in many other jurisdictions.

 Procedure for dealing with data protection breaches and the consequences

-For inspectors and investigators, the PPC has the power to require a business operator to submit necessary information or materials relating to the handling of personal information or have its officials enter a business office or other necessary places of a business operator, enquire about the handling of personal information, or inspect books, documents and other properties.
+The PPC has the power to require a business operator to submit necessary information or materials relating to the handling of personal information or have its officials enter a business office or other necessary premises of a business operator, enquire about the handling of personal information, or inspect books, documents and other properties.

 As to corrective measures, the PPC has the power to:

-- issue guidance or advice against a business operator with regard to handling personal information;
+- issue guidance or advice to a business operator with regard to handling personal information;

-- recommend a business operator to suspend the violation act or take other necessary action to rectify the violation when recognising there is a need to protect an individual’s rights and interests in cases where the business operator has violated the various provisions of the APPI; and
+- recommend a business operator suspend non-compliant activities or take other necessary action to rectify the violation when there is a need to protect an individual’s rights and interests in cases where the business operator has violated the various provisions of the APPI; and

-- order a business operator to take action in line with the recommendation when recognising that a serious infringement of an individual’s rights and interests is imminent in cases where the business operator having received a recommendation pursuant to article 42(1) of the APPI did not take action in line with the recommendation without legitimate ground.
+- order a business operator to take action in line with the recommendation when a serious infringement of an individual’s rights and interests is imminent in cases where the business operator having received a recommendation pursuant to the APPI did not take action in line with the recommendation without legitimate excuse.

-Images of individuals captured by a surveillance camera and facial recognition data obtained from these images fall under personal information if the images or data can be used to identify a specific individual.
+Images of individuals captured by a surveillance camera and facial recognition data obtained from these images fall under the definition of personal information if the images or data can be used to identify a specific individual.

 In addition, when such images or facial recognition data are stored in a systematically organised manner, they fall under ‘personal information database’ and are treated as personal data.